Toronto

 In taking high school math course, here are the topics covered:

 MPM1D.
-Grade 9 Principle of Mathematics
+Grade 9 Principle of Mathematics - Summer School Toronto

-Grade 9 Math Summer School Tutoring Toronto Curriculum
+Grade 9 Summer School Toronto - Curriculum

 1. Numbers: Percents, Ratios and Rates